iterative/dvc.org/content/docs/start/index.md

 ## Experiment Management

-- **[Experiment live tracking]** - Instrument your code to quickly start tracking experiments.
+- **[Experiment tracking]** - Instrument your code to quickly start tracking experiments.
 Manage changes to code, data, metrics, parameters and plots associated with each experiment without bloating your Git repo.

-- **[Experiment collaboration]** - Manage experiments the same way developers manage code.
+- **[Collaborating on experiments]** - Manage experiments the same way developers manage code.
 Share experiments with your team over git, create branches and pull requests, and compare results.

-- **[Experiment pipelines]** - Leverage DVC data pipelines as an experiment management system.
+- **[Experimenting using pipelines]** - Leverage DVC data pipelines as an experiment management system.
 Split your workflow into stages, track dependencies and outputs, and natively inject parameters and hyper-parameters to experiment runs.

-[experiment live tracking]: /doc/start/experiments/experiment-live-tracking
+[experiment tracking]: /doc/start/experiments/experiment-tracking
-[experiment collaboration]: /doc/start/experiments/experiment-collaboration
+[collaborating on experiments]: /doc/start/experiments/experiment-collaboration
-[experiment pipelines]: /doc/start/experiments/experiment-pipelines
+[experimenting using pipelines]: /doc/start/experiments/experiment-pipelines

 <admon type="tip">